Travel details

 -

-After hotel checkout, local staff will accompany you and take you to the next accommodation you booked yourself.
+After hotel checkout, we will, together with local staff, take you to the next accommodation you booked.

 Price Includes / excludes